 What is user-generated content?

-Through skilful targeting and segmentation, marketers can streamline the UGC experience by delivering personalised content, like reviews or Instagram posts, based on subscriber interests and behaviour.
+Through skilful targeting and segmentation, marketers can streamline the UGC experience by delivering personalized content, like reviews or Instagram posts, based on email subscriber interests and behavior.

 User-generated email content (Source)

-One of the biggest trends we’re seeing in email design is a move away from the one-to-many generic approach in favour of personalised one-to-one emails based on customer behaviour.
+One of the biggest trends we’re seeing in email design is a move away from the one-to-many generic approach in favor of personalized one-to-one emails based on customer behavior.

-Advanced automation tactics such as lead scoring and segmentation mean content creation can be tailored to the individual like never before, resulting in the most dynamic, innovative, and relevant email design to date.
+Features like email automation, lead scoring, and segmentation mean content creation can be tailored to the individual like never before, resulting in the most dynamic, innovative, and subscriber-relevant email design to date. 👩💻

-Effective personalisation goes far deeper than adding a first name.
-We’re talking about dynamically changing entire sections of content based on a user’s interests and behaviour, such as personalised product recommendations, offers, abandoned-cart emails, and customer surveys.
+What’s more, email personalization goes even further than using contacts’ first names in the greeting.
+We’re talking about dynamically changing entire sections of content based on a user’s interests and behavior, such as personalized product recommendations, offers, abandoned cart emails, and customer surveys.

 Personalized product recommendations (Source)

-More and more, we’ll see email design centred around master templates that can be tailored with relevant content, resulting in beautiful emails which look and feel like personalised messages.
+More and more, we’ll see email newsletter design centered around master templates that can be tailored with relevant, personalized content.

-Email design trends, like all others, will come and go.
-It’s easy to find yourself working on the latest shiny thing, only to discover it was another fleeting fad!
+Email design trends, like all digital marketing trends, will come and go.
+It’s easy to find yourself working on the latest shiny thing, only to discover it was another fleeting fad! 😫

-That’s why it’s important to maintain focus on the end-user to keep your efforts centred on what matters most – trust, personalisation, and effortless user experience will always lie at the heart of great email design.
+That’s why it’s important to stay focused on the end-user to keep your efforts centered on what matters most – trust, personalization, and effortless user experience will always lie at the heart of great email design.

 Sendinblue’s easy-to-use Drag & Drop email editor lets you create beautifully designed emails in no time at all.
-A free Sendinblue account gives you access to the editor, an extensive template gallery, and up to 9000 emails a month.
+A free Sendinblue account gives you access to the editor, an extensive template gallery, unlimited contact storage, and up to 9000 emails a month.
 Why not give it a try? 🚀